 Air Infiltration (or Air Leakage) Rating

 The air infiltration rating measures the air that leaks in through openings in the frame, or around seals.
 The AI rating measures how much air leaks through.
-For more in-depth coverage on this rating: visit our What is Air Infiltration post.
+For more in-depth coverage on this rating: visit our What is Air Infiltration post or watch our explainer video below.

 Overall Window Energy Ratings